selene-huang/sidney-blog/docs/_posts/2024-06-04-lab-meeting-notes.md

   - However, she notes that it’s unlikely the moon will ever be able to support more than a few strains of extremophile bacteria
   - Even if the bacteria manage to establish a livable atmosphere again for other organisms, it will likely be stripped away again by solar winds
 - Odd strains of bacteria are being found primarily in the Watchtower’s sewage systems
-  - Based on preliminary analysis, they’re suspected to be past or future strains of bacteria, brought into Watchtower time by various agents via their gut microbiome, but it could also be a failure in the pocket watch decontamination mechanism
+  - Based on preliminary analysis, they’re suspected to be past or future strains of bacteria, brought into Watchtower time by various agents via their gut microbiome, but it could also be a failure in the pocketwatch decontamination mechanism
   - Stressed the need for more research
   - If it turns out to be the microbiome case, she also recommends further research into potential ecological effects